SimonPfaendler/Hammer/README.md

-Hammer a Needle
+#Hammer the Needle

-- Simple game similiar to Whack-a-Mole games just for fun
+Simple game similiar to Whack-a-Mole games

+- Play around with pygame
 - Particles
 - Screenshake